 Yes.
 The program is intensive and highly individualized.
-Classes and special activities will be planned for the entire five weeks, INCLUDING WEEKENDS.
+Classes and special activities will be planned for the entire four weeks, INCLUDING WEEKENDS.
 Absences from scheduled activities are not permitted except in the case of emergencies, with permission from the director.
 Students will not be excused to attend other camps or seminars, to take family vacations, attend weddings, have senior pictures taken, etc. Come prepared to stay, study, and have fun!

 Are students permitted to bring cell phones?